-The DP83849C is a highly reliable, feature rich device perfectly suited for commercial or industrial applications enabling Ethernet on the factory floor.
-The DP83849C features two fully independent 10/100 ports for multi-port applications.
+The DP83849IF is a highly reliable, feature rich device perfectly suited for industrial applications enabling Ethernet on the factory floor.
+The DP83849IF features two fully independent 10/100 ports for multi-port applications.
+NATIONAL's unique port switching capability also allows the two ports to be configured to provide fully integrated range extension, media conversion, hardware based failover and port monitoring.

-The DP83849C provides optimum flexibility in MPU selection by supporting both MII and RMII interfaces.
+The DP83849IF provides optimum flexibility in MPU selection by supporting both MII and RMII interfaces.
+The device also provides flexibility by supporting both copper and fiber media.
 In addition this device includes a powerful new diagnostics tool to ensure initial network operation and maintenance.

 In addition to the TDR scheme, commonly used for detecting faults during installation, NATIONAL's innovative cable diagnostics provides for real time continuous monitoring of the link quality.
 This allows the system designer to implement a fault prediction mechanism to detect and warn of changing or deteriorating link conditions.

-With the DP83849C, National Semiconductor continues to build on its Ethernet expertise and leadership position by providing a powerful combination of features and flexibility, easing Ethernet implementation for the system designer.
+With the DP83849IF, National Semiconductor continues to build on its Ethernet expertise and leadership position by providing a powerful combination of features and flexibility, easing Ethernet implementation for the system designer.